amanrai31/JavaScript/README.md

 # JavaScript (ES6- Second revision of JS(2015))
-JS is Interpreted, dynamically typed, FP, executed by browser and single threaded lang.(We can make node multithreaded)
+JS is Interpreted, dynamically typed, (FP && OOPS), executed by browser and single threaded lang.(We can make node multithreaded).
+JavaScript is an OOPs language that uses prototypes rather than using classes for inheritance.

 ### What JS can do
 1. JS can Change/Show/Hide HTML content.